 Chills and sweats

-If you have diverticulitis, you may experience chills and sweats, which are signs of a fever and infection.
+If you have diverticulitis, you may experience chills and sweats, signs of a fever, and infection.

 Diverticulitis can cause dehydration, especially if you have diarrhea or vomiting.

 In some cases, diverticulitis can cause a rapid heartbeat, a sign of dehydration, or an infection.